Visual Odometry with Neuromorphic Resonator Networks: Results

-However, the fact that the map gets updated dynamically means that in longer simulations, there is a risk that the map (and, therefore, our navigation coordinate frame) drifts as the estimated transforms used for the map updates are not always accurate.
-To avoid such drift, we make the initial map a fixed point of the dynamics and thereby anchor the map.
-This is achieved by adding the initial map at each map update, as described in Eq.~\ref{eq:map_update2}.
-The effect of this anchoring can be seen in Fig.~\ref{fig:results_robot_arm}D. The position variance is increased when the arm moves to the left, which is further away from the initial map.
+While the map update is advantageous, in longer simulations, there is a risk that the map (and, therefore, our navigation coordinate frame) drifts because the estimated transforms used for the map updates are not always accurate.
+To avoid such drift, we anchor the map by adding the initial map at each map update, as described in Eq.~\ref{eq:map_update2}.
+This makes the initial map a fixed point of the dynamics, i.e., without input, the map decays to this initial map.
+The effect of this anchoring can be seen in Fig.~\ref{fig:results_robot_arm}C. The position variance is increased when the arm moves to the left, which is further away from the initial map.
 In future work, mechanisms for re-anchoring with a hierarchy of maps could be explored.